viridia/klendathu-v1/DesignNotes.md

 Hot loading?
 New React Router?
 Check out Strider?
 (Means we'd have to write some tests)
-* Make next / prev issue buttons work.
 * A way to delete a bug
-* Use TypeScript on the backend.
 * UpdateQueries
   * Issue list
   * Label list
   * User list
   * Filtering and sorting?
+* Use TypeScript on the backend?
 * I think we're going to need tests for the graphql stuff, and the tests will probably need a real db.
 * Flesh out issue details